-Well we finally have an official open date.
+Well, we finally have an official open date.
 On December 15th, the long-awaited, highly-touted, brand-spankin’ new, shiny building smack-dab in the middle of Downtown Halifax will open its doors.
 Yes, Halifax, the seemingly endless wait is finally over.
 The Nova Centre is here.

 Along with the controversy and complaining that has accompanied the construction over the last five years, Halifax will also receive a state-of-the-art convention centre, office building, and luxury hotel.
 This supremely cool, ultra-modern space once reserved for ‘big cities’ (looking at your Montreal, Toronto, and Vancouver) will finally grace our city by the sea.
 We at AboutHalifax.com couldn’t be happier about the opening.
-Not only does this construction bring business opportunities to the province, it signals the continued renaissance of the city core.
-It’s hard to believe that was once a massive open pit ten years ago is now a state-of-the-art one-million square foot monolith overlooking all us Halogonians.
+Not only does this construction bring business opportunities to the province, but it also signals the continued renaissance of the city core.
+It’s hard to believe that was once a massive open pit ten years ago is now a state-of-the-art one-million square foot monolith overlooking all us Haligonians.

 What Is the Nova Centre?